sanjayrawat1/bookshop/edge-service/README.md

 `$ ab -n 21 -c 1 -m POST http://localhost:9000/books`

 For books API call, all requests have been forwarded to the fallback endpoint, so the client didn't experience any errors.

+#### Request rate limiting
+Rate limiting is a pattern used to control the rate of traffic sent to or received from an application, helping to make your system more resilient and robust.
+In the context of HTTP interactions, you can apply this pattern to control outgoing or incoming network traffic using client-side and server-side rate limiters, respectively.
+* Client-side rate limiters are for constraining the number of requests sent to a downstream service in a given period.
+It's a useful pattern to adopt when third-party organizations like cloud providers manage and offer the downstream service.
+You’ll want to avoid incurring extra costs for having sent more requests than are allowed by your subscription.
+* Server-side rate limiters are for constraining the number of requests received by an upstream service (or client) in a given period.
+This pattern is handy when implemented in an API gateway to protect the whole system from overloading or from DoS attacks.

+Resilience4J supports the client-side rate limiter and bulkhead patterns for both reactive and non-reactive applications.
+Spring Cloud Gateway supports the server-side rate limiter pattern by using Spring Cloud Gateway and Spring Data Redis Reactive.

+##### Integrating Spring with Redis
+We will use Redis to back the **RequestRateLimiter** gateway filter that provides server-side rate limiting support.
+Depending on the requirements, you can configure the RequestRateLimiter filter for specific routes or as a default filter.

+The implementation of **RequestRateLimiter** on redis is based on the _token bucket algorithm_.
+Each user is assigned a bucket inside which tokens are dripped over time at a specific rate (the replenish rate).
+Each bucket has a maximum capacity (the burst capacity).
+When a user makes a request, a token is removed from its bucket.
+When there are no more tokens left, the request is not permitted, and the user will have to wait until more tokens are dripped into its bucket.
+To know more about the token bucket algorithms, read this blog - https://stripe.com/blog/rate-limiters

+Spring Cloud Gateway relies on Redis to keep track of the number of requests happening each second.
+By default, each user is assigned a bucket.
+However, we will use single bucket for all requests until we introduce an authentication mechanism.

+What happens if Redis becomes unavailable?
+Spring Cloud Gateway has been built with resilience in mind, so it will keep its service level, but the rate limiters would be disabled until Redis is up and running again.

+When the rate limiter pattern is combined with other patterns like time limiters, circuit breakers, and retries, the rate limiter is applied first.
+If a user's request exceeds the rate limit, it is rejected right away.

+Spring Cloud Gateway is configured to append headers with details about rate limiting to each HTTP response.
+You might not want to expose this information to clients in cases where the information could help bad actors craft attacks against your system.
+Or you might need different header names.
+Either way, you can use the `spring.cloud.gateway.redis-rate-limiter` property group to configure that behavior.